openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-typesetting.md

 If a given article requires special styling, you can upload a CSS file alongside it and Janeway will output it on the article page.

 > [!WARNING]
-> The CSS uploaded here should only target elements inside the \<article\> block, otherwise it could break general styling of the site.
+> The CSS uploaded here must only target elements inside the \<article\> block, otherwise it could break general styling of the site.

 ### XSL file

 Janeway's XSL Transformation process uses a version-controlled XSL (Extensible Stylesheet Language) file.
 When you upload a JATS XML file to Janeway it marks the file as using the current XSL file.
-This means that as we make changes to the XSL file it will only affect future files uploaded and not any back content.
+This means that when changes are made to the XSL file it will only affect future files uploaded and not any back content.

 > [!WARNING]
 > Changing an XML file's XSL may cause it to render differently.
 It is only recommended that you do this _before_ sending it for proofreading.